johnmholmes/Cmri-Nano-Turnout-Rs485/README.md

 but i have decided maybe just keep one reposatory with diferent folders showing examples for usages of the units.

-there are now 3 folders containing 3 different Nodes avaiable
+there are now 3 folders containing 3 different Nodes avaiable.

-1.Single turnout with 4 signal heads and 5 sensors on a Nano
+1. Single turnout with 4 signal heads and 5 sensors on a Nano.

-2.Crossover turnouts 6 signal head and 4 sensors on a Nano
+2. Crossover turnouts 6 signal head and 4 sensors on a Nano.

-3.First Mimic panel controls 5 routes in JMRI and has 3 block occupancy leds and 7 leds showing the turnout position
+3. First Mimic panel controls 5 routes in JMRI and has 3 block occupancy leds and 7 leds showing the turnout position.

+4. I have also now decided to add some python scriptss i use to add some automation to thelayout.